The sons of Jacob have returned to him in Canaan, telling him the good news of Joseph's survival and of his invitation to join him in Egypt.

 Then Jacob left Beersheba, and Israel's sons took their father Jacob and their children and their wives in the carts that Pharaoh had sent to transport him.
 They also took with them their livestock and the possessions they had acquired in Canaan, and Jacob and all his offspring went to Egypt.
 He took with him to Egypt his sons and grandsons and his daughters and granddaughters--all his offspring.

 All of Jacob's possessions go with him to Egypt.
-Nothing is left behind.
+Nothing but old graves and memories are left behind.

 These are the names of the sons of Israel (Jacob and his descendants) who went to Egypt: Reuben the firstborn of Jacob.